ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 __HINT__: If you need to test your solution, copy paste it to flipper zero's badusb folder.
 Connect it with pc and run the script from your device!

-## B) Engineering a complete script to steal Wi-Fi credentials on linux
+## B) Engineering a complete script to steal password from a text file and send it over email

+You are given a sample network file called networkfile.nmconnection which contains Wifi credentials for a network called 'Cross'
-Now that you're familiar with ducky scripts, your end goal should be a script which automatically solves whole password and SSID for you.
-A simple plug and play results in output file with password!
+Now that you're familiar with ducky scripts, your end goal should be a script which automatically extracts whole password and SSID for you from this file.
+Afterwards, it should send this password and SSID over email to win10_9121@outlook.com!

 Flipper zero comes with a sample Wi-Fi credentials stealing script written in ducky language in following directory: _SD Card/badusb/Wifi-Stealer_ORG.txt_
 The filename is: Wifi-Stealer_ORG.txt